-The Company's total debt at March 31, 2025 increased when compared to December 31, 2024 as a result of issuance of \$1.1 billion in aggregate principal amount of debt partially offset by \$750 million aggregate principal amount of debt maturities.
+The Company's total debt at June 30, 2025, increased slightly when compared to December 31, 2024, due the issuance of \$1.1 billion in aggregate principal amount of debt, \$0.2 billion in foreign currency remeasurement partially offset by debt maturities with an aggregate principal amount of \$1.25 billion.
 For discussion of repayments of and proceeds from debt refer to the following Cash Flows from Financing Activities section.

 Effective February 8, 2023, the Company renewed its "well-known seasoned issuer" (WKSI) shelf registration statement, which registers an indeterminate amount of debt or equity securities for future issuance and sale.
 3M also has a medium-term notes program (Series F) program, originally established in 2016, up to an aggregate principal amount of \$18 billion.
-As of March 31, 2025, the total amount of debt issued under the (Series F) program is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
+As of June 30, 2025, the total amount of debt issued under the (Series F) program is approximately \$17.6 billion (utilizing the foreign exchange rates applicable at the time of issuance for the euro denominated debt).
 The Company has not issued any debt under the (Series F) program since February 2019 and does not intend to issue any additional debt under this program in the future.